brianrackle/brianrackle.github.io/_posts/2014-09-28-regex-replace-ext.md

 I want to do a `regex_replace` on the string: {InstallDir}{MyApp}

 `regex_replace` is unable to to perform this job because it only takes a string as a formatter.
 The `fmt` variable can use character groups using the $xx syntax, however it can't differentiate between groups dynamically.
-I am no regular expression wizard, I try to keep the regular expressions short and understandable, but I think `regex_replace` will not be able to fulfill my needs here.
+I am no regular expression wizard, but I think `regex_replace` will not be able to fulfill my needs here.

 ## Regex Iterators

-If `regex_replace` cannot match tokens to values, it is necessary to look through [`<regex>`](http://en.cppreference.com/w/cpp/regex/){:target="_blank"} to find something that will fill that roll.
-The prime candidate is `regex_token_iterator`, a ForwardIterator that allows tokenizing both matched and unmatched expressions.
-Using `regex_token_iterator` it is possible to iterate expressions, and uniquely identify unmatched expressions, matched expressions, and submatched expressions.
-Controlling what the tokenizer iterates is done through the `submatch`or`submatches` parameter of the constructor. `-1` iterates unmatched portions, `0` matches the entire regular expression, and values `1` and greater match groups/sub-matches.
+Luckily, I can construct a new `regex_replace` alternative using [`regex_token_iterator`](http://en.cppreference.com/w/cpp/regex/regex_token_iterator){:target='_blank"}, a ForwardIterator that allows tokenizing both matched and unmatched strings.
+With `regex_token_iterator` it is possible to iterate unmatched expressions, matched expressions, and submatched expressions.
+Controlling what the tokenizer iterates is done through the `int submatch`or `array submatches` parameter of the constructor. `-1` iterates unmatched portions, `0` matches the entire regular expression, and values `1` and greater match groups/sub-matches.

 ## Extending regex_replace

 Using the `regex_token_iterator` it will be possible to construct a new `regex_replace` function.
 The new function, rather than taking an `std::basic_string` or `CharT * `, will take a `std::function<std::basic_string (int submatch, std::basic_string)>`.
-In fact, the Boost [regex_replace](http://www.boost.org/doc/libs/1_44_0/libs/regex/doc/html/boost_regex/ref/regex_replace.html){:target="_blank"}, upon which the STL version was built, provides a similar functionality.
+In fact, the Boost [regex_replace](http://www.boost.org/doc/libs/1_44_0/libs/regex/doc/html/boost_regex/ref/regex_replace.html){:target="_blank"}, upon which the STL version was designed, provides a similar functionality.
 In Boost `fmt` is defined as a Formatter, which can be C style string, a container of CharT (like `std::basic_string`, although I suppose `std::vector<CharT>` would also work), or a "unary, binary or ternary functor that computes the replacement string from a function call".

 ## The Solution